-PROCEDURAL STATUS:
+PROCEDURAL FINDINGS:

 The notice of appeal filed by the Friends of Canemah and Paul Edgar, identifies 11 appeal issues, plus a number of sub-issues, which are introduced as a "partial list of issues of non-compliance and non-compatibility."
 OCMC 17.50.190 provides that only those issues raised in the notice of appeal may be considered before the City Commission on appeal.
-Therefore, no issues, beyond those raised in the notice of appeal may be considered.
-Mr. Edgar submitted written and oral testimony on behalf of the Friends of Canemah and as an individual and as a result, both parties have standing to appeal.
-This matter is to be considered by the Commission on the record; no new evidence is allowed.
-The City Commissions decision on appeal from the HRB is the city's final decision and is appealable to the Land Use Board of Appeals (LUBA) within twenty-one days of when it becomes final.
+Therefore, no issues, beyond those raised in the notice of appeal were considered.